• Skip to primary navigation

 • 1 lemon

-• 2 kg caster or granulated sugar unrefined golden caster or granulated can be used as well
+• 2 kg granulated, preserving or caster sugar unrefined golden caster or granulated can be used as well

 • 2.5 l water